Why Is My Lip Swollen? Types, Signs, Diagnosis, and Remedies

 Allergy immunotherapy is a medical treatment designed to help people with allergies find long-term relief.
 It works by gradually exposing the patient to a small amount of the allergens they’re allergic to, which helps the body build a tolerance to it.
 This treatment can be done in two different forms: subcutaneous immunotherapy (SCIT) and sublingual immunotherapy (SLIT).

-Generally referred to as allergy shots, SCIT involves the injection of a small amount of allergen into the skin.
-With repeat injections, the body becomes less sensitive to the allergen and can eventually be tolerated.
+Generally referred to as allergy shots, SCIT involves injecting a small amount of allergen into the skin.
+Repeated injections make the body less sensitive to the allergen and the allergen can eventually be tolerated.

 SLIT is a less invasive form of immunotherapy that involves placing drops or tablets of allergens under the tongue for absorption by the salivary gland.
 Unlike allergy shots which must be administered in a doctor’s office, SLIT can be safely taken at home.